AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/room-management.md

 You can perform the following actions in the Content tab:

-* Select Launch room   to launch and enter the room.
+* Click the **[!UICONTROL Launch room]** button to launch and enter the room.
 * Use the search bar to find the file you're looking for.
-* Select Download file  to download a file on your device.
+* Click the Download file icon to download a file on your device.
 Select two or more files to download in bulk.
-* Use Delete room  to remove the file.
-Once a file is deleted, it cannot be retrieved.
+* Click the Delete room icon to remove the room.
+When a file is deleted, it cannot be retrieved.
 * Select any file from the listed content to view it on the device.

+**Recordings tab**

 The Recordings tab allows you to view all recordings available in this room.
 Each recording is displayed with details such as its size, date and time of recording, and duration.